hodgsim/NLP_Latent_Attitudes/README.md

 # Exploring latent attitudes using word2vec
 > Uncovering implicit bias using domain-specific word embeddings

 Vectorized word embeddings trained on a large corpus such as Wikipedia or Google News can be used to reveal relationships between pairs of words.
-For example, the vector difference between the words 'Paris' and 'France' is very similar to the vector difference between the words 'Tokyo' and 'Japan'.
+For example, the vector difference between the words "Paris" and "France" is very similar to the vector difference between the words "Tokyo" and "Japan".
 This feature of word embeddings can be used to reveal not only factual relationships, but also conceptual relationships relating to gender, race or any other dimension.
 However, they often reflect a degree of implicit bias that can result in unfortunate stereotypes.
 For instance, Bolukbasi discovered that by applying the difference between man and woman to the phrase 'computer programmer' the resulting vector was most similar to ['homemaker'](https://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf)

 By using broad-based corpora as the source for embeddings, researchers in this area are uncovering widespread biases that are present in society as a whole.
 This project seeks to examine bias more narrowly, by comparing word embeddings that are derived from individual domains.